harveybland/housemates-blog/ReadMe.md

 ### Architecture

 - The application is built using the Next.js framework with React and TypeScript.
-The components are organized within the src/components directory, adhering to a component-based architecture pattern.
+The components are organized within the src/components directory, following a component-based architecture pattern.
 This structure promotes maintainability and scalability as the project grows.

 ### Testing